 When to consider LIMS implementation

 A LIMS serves as an ideal data management solution for a lab of any size.
-If you’re contemplating whether to invest in a LIMS, here are a few factors to consider:
+If you’re contemplating whether to invest in and implement a LIMS, here are a few factors to consider:

 - Does your laboratory deal with large volumes of samples, diverse data types and complex workflows?
 If so, then a LIMS can streamline data management, improve accuracy and enhance overall efficiency.